15 Surprising And Weird Facts About Egyptian Culture

 Cat worshippers

 This is part of the well-known facts collection.
 But yes, Ancient Egyptians loved to take their love for cats to extreme levels.
-And this all due to their strong belief that cats had divine energy, meaning if you kill a cat, even by accident, you could get a death sentence.
+This is all due to their strong belief that cats had divine energy, meaning if you kill a cat, even by accident, you could get a death sentence.

 Makeup for men